 Sagan can automatically execute scripts to lock down the network when it detects specific events.
 It performs these prevention tasks through interaction with firewall tables.
 So, this is an intrusion prevention system.

-Security Onion was developed by splicing together the code for Snort, Suricata, OSSEC, Bro, Snorby, Sguil, Squert, Kibana, ELSA, Xplico, and NetworkMiner, which are all open source projects.
-This tool is a free Linux-based NIDS that include HIDS functionality.
+Security Onion was developed by splicing together the code for Snort, Suricata, OSSEC, Bro, Snorby, Sguil, Squert, Kibana, ELSA, Xplico, and NetworkMiner, which are all open-source projects.
+This powerful tool is a free Linux-based NIDS that includes HIDS functionality.
 It was written to run specifically on Ubuntu.

-System checks are performed on demand and not continuously, but it can be scheduled as a chron job.
+System activity checks are performed on-demand and not continuously, but it can be scheduled as a cron job.
 The rules base of AIDE uses both signature-based and anomaly-based monitoring methods.

 - Sensor – the packet sniffer

 - Server – data storage and analysis rule-base